urql-graphql/urql/docs/graphcache/custom-updates.md

 # Custom Updates

-_Graphcache_ will attempt to automatically react to your mutations' and subscriptions' results but sometimes this isn't possible.
+Every time a `subscription` triggeres or a `mutation` receives a response GraphCache will look at the response and see if it can get a key from the response.
+This key is by default derived from the `__typename` and `id`/`_id`, unless customized in your `keys` configuration, this entity will then be added to the cache this means that an existing entity with the found key will be updated..
 While it will update all normalized entities that it finds in those results, it can't for instance tell whether a new item should be appended or removed from a list.